 Richard E. Hawkins, MD

 Dr. Richard E. Hawkins joined the American Medical Association (AMA) in December 2012 as Vice President for Medical Education programs.
 He is responsible for providing senior staff leadership and support to the AMA’s Council on Medical Education and Academic Physician Section.
 He also provides staff leadership for the AMA’s Accelerating Change in Education project, a broad initiative designed to better prepare medical school graduates to practice and learn in an evolving health care environment.
 Dr. Hawkins has more than 20 years of experience working on various initiatives to evaluate and improve physician performance, and is co-editor of a textbook on the assessment of clinical competence.
-Dr. Hawking is Board Certified by the American Board of Internal Medicine.
+Dr. Hawkins is Board Certified by the American Board of Internal Medicine.

 Elizabeth Rose Hansen

 Ms. Hansen is a Qualitative Research Assistant at the American Board of Family Medicine.
 She graduated from Pomona College in Claremont, Calif. in 2015 with a degree in Environmental Science.
 Ms. Hansen is currently in the process of applying to medical school.
 She also volunteers as a crisis counselor with Lexington's Bluegrass Rape Crisis Center.